splee/splee.github.com/README.md

 ## License

 The following directories and their contents are Copyright Lee McFadden.
-You may not reuse anything therin without my permission
+You may not reuse anything therein without my permission

 * \_posts/
 * images/